 If the matter is not resolved within a reasonable period of time to the satisfaction of the student, formal procedures may be instituted.

-Cases of an academic nature should be submitted with documentation to the dean of curriculum and academic programs for resolution by the Academic Standards Committee.
+Cases of an academic nature should be submitted with documentation to the associate provost for resolution by the Academic Standards Committee.

 Cases of a non-academic nature should be submitted to the vice president for student affairs/dean of students for resolution by one of the College adjudication forums, such as the Discipline Review Committee.